 You must have a MuleSoft Enterprise Repository license to compile the policy.
-For more information, see Configure Maven to Access MuleSoft Enterprise Repository in Maven Reference.
+For more information, see Configure Maven to Access MuleSoft Enterprise Repository in Maven Reference^[].

-4. Upload the PingAuthorize policy to Exchange.
+4. Upload the PingAuthorize policy to Exchange

-For more information, see the instructions in Deploying a Policy Created Using the Maven Archetype.
+For more information, see Deploying a Policy Created Using the Maven Archetype^[].

 The custom MuleSoft policy is now available to your APIs.
-For more information, see Applying the custom MuleSoft policy for PingAuthorize on page 153.
+For more information, see Applying the custom MuleSoft policy for PingAuthorize.